fmaussion/habil2.0/_sources/ch04/paper_07.md

 ```

 This study is the outcome of a master thesis that Tobias Zolles wrote under my supervision.
 The original idea came
-during a paper club were we discussed an interesting paper by Rye and co-authors {cite}`Rye2012`.
+during a "paper club" were we discussed an interesting paper by Rye and co-authors {cite}`Rye2012`.
 In their study, the
-authors argued for the use of "multiobjective optimization" in glacier mass-balance model to reduce model uncertainty.
+authors argued for the use of "multiobjective optimization" in glacier mass balance models to reduce model uncertainty.
-While we agreed with the main premise of the paper, we also noted that the argument (that a model calibrated on more
+While we agreed with the main premise of the paper, we also noted that the main argument (that a model calibrated on more
-than one observable variable was more accurate) was based on a validation done with the same data as the one used for
+than one observable variable was more accurate) was based on a validation procedure realized on the same dataset
-calibration.
-We then decided to apply multiobjective calibration in a new setting: with a full SEB/SMB model, and using
+as the one used for calibration.
+We therefore decided to apply multiobjective calibration in a new setting:
+with a full SEB/SMB model, and using
 cross-validation to assess the value of the calibration with data unseen by the model.
 In addition, we conducted an
 extensive sensitivity analysis to reduce the parameter space before calibration.

-One of the main findings of the paper was the uncertainty estimates for models with many free parameters
+One of the main findings of the paper was that the uncertainty estimates for models with many free parameters
 are likely to be largely underestimated when not quantified with robust uncertainty assessments.
 Even in this
-european alpine context with a relatively strong data basis, the parameters were not well constrained enough
+European Alps context with a comparatively high data availability, the model parameters could not be constrained
-to allow for a robust transferability of the model in space an time.
-We then discussed the consequences for the
+well enough to allow for a robust transferability of the model in space an time.
-application of such a model at large scales.
+We then discussed the consequences for the application of such a model at large-scales.

 I contributed to the design of this study and supervised Tobias during his thesis and the writing of the paper.
 It is the first master thesis that I supervised that led to a publication: Tobias was a